-Çorovoda (or Çorovodë when in a sentence with a preposition as in "to", "in" or "from Çorovodë") is the main town of the Skrapar District, about 40 kilometres south east of Berat.
+Çorovoda (or Çorovodë in a sentence with a preposition) is the main town of the Skrapar District.
+It is about 40 kilometres southeast of Berat.
 Its name is derived from Bulgarian “černa voda” (black water).
 The town has a population of around 7,000 inhabitants.
-It could be one of the oldest towns in Albania, on account of ruins of a castle and churches found near here.
+It could be one of the oldest in Albania because of the ruins of a castle and churches found near here.

-The road from Berat to Çorovodë passes through the valley of the Osumi river, along rolling hills and farmlands.
-After 16 kilometres the town of Poliçani, a town of almost 7,000 people.
+The road from Berat to Çorovoda passes through the valley of the Osumi River, along rolling hills and farmlands.
+After 16 kilometres, it reaches the town of Poliçani, with almost 7,000 people.
 It has a now derelict munitions factory and was built entirely for that purpose in the 1960s during communist rule.

-Çorovodë also has derelict factories but the main sight is “Pirogosh”, the canyon of the Osumi river south of the town, with towering cliffs and caverns.
-There is also a small place of worship of the Bektashi branch of Islam overlooking the canyon.
+Çorovoda also has derelict factories, but the main sight is “Pirogosh”, the canyon of the Osumi river south of the town, with towering cliffs and caverns.
+There is also a tiny place of worship of the Bektashi branch of Islam overlooking the canyon.